DerkachAlexey/BallsDetection/README.md

 ### Application for counting players' scores during the tennis play game.
 ### To use this app, please, put the camera opposite the judge chair, set up the config file (description below) and run the app (main.py).

+## General settings:

+- video file should be in a data folder
+- config.json should be in a data folder
+- database file should be in a root folder and have .db extension

 ### Config file settings:

-1. File config.json contains information about videofile name: "video_name" : ["example.mp4"].
-Video should be in a data folder
+1. Name of the config file is config.json.
+This file should be in a data folder
 2. Balls detection regions for first and second teams.
 These regions must containt both rows, where white and red balls are placed:
 "players1":
    {